 There’s a gorgeous corner of the Bay Area filled with vineyards, creameries, coffee shops and affordable hotels just 45 minutes from San Francisco’s Fisherman’s Wharf.
+Here you’ll find Tri-Valley, Calif., wine, beer, caffeine and ice cream trail itineraries to satisfy your vacation cravings.

 It’s also the birthplace of most of the Chardonnay produced in the United States.
 In 1912, Ernest Wente convinced his father, C.H.
 Wente to import Chardonnay cuttings at their vineyard in Livermore, Calif.
 The result, after three decades of hard work, was the nation’s first varietally labeled Chardonnay, a 1936 vintage.
+But Wente is also among two percent of California wineries to be a Certified California Sustainable Winery, using energy and water-efficient techniques to produce its wines.

 Wine Trail and Vineyards in Livermore